San Bruno, California: 20th century

 Real growth and development began after the 1906 earthquake and fire.
 The city's first public school was completed in late 1906.
 With the construction of Edgemont Elementary School in 1910, all classes were moved there and the original school building became a public facility named Green Hall.
 Another school, North Brae Elementary School, opened in 1912; among its earliest students was future actor Eddie "Rochester" Anderson.
 Paving of California's first state highway, El Camino Real, began in 1912 in front of San Bruno's Uncle Tom's Cabin; the highway is now designated as State Route 82.
 The adjoining San Francisco International Airport opened in early 1927 and included a Weather Bureau station, now operated by the National Weather Service.
-Charles Lindbergh was an early visitor to the airport, during his national tour following his successful transatlantic flight; unfortunately, his airplane (Spirit of St. Louis) became stuck in the mud.
+Charles Lindbergh was an early visitor to the airport, during his national tour following his successful transatlantic flight; his airplane (Spirit of St. Louis) became stuck in the mud.

-On January 18, 1911, aviator Eugene Ely made naval aviation history when he took off from Tanforan and made a successful landing on the armored cruiser USS Pennsylvania anchored in San Francisco Bay.
+On January 18, 1911, aviator Eugene Ely made naval aviation history when he took off from Tanforan Racetrack and made a successful landing on the armored cruiser USS Pennsylvania anchored in San Francisco Bay.
 This marked the first successful shipboard aircraft landing.

 Following a campaign by the local newspaper, the San Bruno Herald, the community was incorporated in 1914, mainly so the streets could be paved.
 Green Hall became the first city hall.
 San Bruno grew rapidly, passing 1,500 residents by 1920 and 3,610 residents in 1930.
 Additional schools, including New Edgemont (later renamed Decima Allen) and Crystal Springs, were built during the 1940s.

 In 1930, the El Camino Theater opened at the corner of El Camino Real and San Mateo Avenue.
 The popular theater, wired for sound, replaced the earlier Melody Theater, which had presented silent films.
 The El Camino showed double features, cartoons, short comedies, adventure serials, and newsreels during its history, including Saturday matinees and summer Wednesday matinees for children.
 Normally, films changed every week, but in 1958 Cecil B. DeMille's The Ten Commandments ran for two weeks to packed audiences.
 The theater closed in the early 1970s when a four-screen movie theater opened in the Tanforan shopping center.
 The El Camino Theater building was remodeled, but later demolished.
 The lot is now home to mixed-use apartment and retail space.
 A larger, multi-screen complex was later built north of Tanforan, but it has been replaced by an even larger complex, Century at Tanforan, in the remodeled shopping center.

 In 1939, the War Department created the Golden Gate National Cemetery in San Bruno as space was starting to run out for veterans to be buried at the Presidio of San Francisco.
 In 1942, after the start of World War II, the local racetrack became the Tanforan Assembly Center, a temporary detention site for Japanese Americans evicted from the West Coast under Executive Order 9066.